Anton689/pictures/README.md

 ## About

 Small size SPA for test task.
+Project adaptived for mobile devices.

 ## Functionality